nixworks/public/news/2012/03/24/index.md

 ##### 2012 Mali coup d'tat
 ### [Following the 2012 Mali coup d'tat, Canada and Denmark suspends aid to Mali. ](/news/2012/03/24/following-the-2012-mali-coup-d-etat-canada-and-denmark-suspends-aid-to-mali.md)
-_Context: Denmark, 2012 Mali coup d'tat, Mali, Canadian_
+_Context: Canada, Mali, Denmark, 2012 Mali coup d'tat_

 ##### Port Said
 ### [At least one person is killed and 18 injured after clashes in Port Said between Egyptian security forces after the Al-Masry Club is banned for two seasons from the Egyptian Premier League following the Port Said Stadium disaster. ](/news/2012/03/24/at-least-one-person-is-killed-and-18-injured-after-clashes-in-port-said-between-egyptian-security-forces-after-the-al-masry-club-is-banned-f.md)